Medical Waste Disposal in the State of Texas

 When needles and other medical waste began washing up on American beaches in the 1980s, the issue of medical waste disposal was dragged into the public consciousness.
 Since the early 1990s, individual states have been responsible for regulating their own medical waste disposal.
 As a result, all fifty states differ in their definitions and level of regulation – from those with no regulations to those that are very strict.
-Texas recognises that medical waste and its proper disposal remain a major concern for America and so it is important to understand why, and how, to stay compliant in The Lone Star State.
+Texas recognizes that medical waste and its proper disposal remain a major concern for America and so it is important to understand why, and how, to stay compliant in The Lone Star State.

-The Texas Commission on Environmental Quality (TCEQ) defines medical waste as treated and untreated special waste from health care-related facilities that is comprised of animal waste, bulk blood, bulk human blood, bulk human body fluids, microbiological waste, pathological waste, and sharps, as well as “regulated medical waste”.
-Generally speaking this will include any solid waste that is generated in the diagnosis, treatment or immunization of humans and animals.
+The Texas Commission on Environmental Quality (TCEQ) defines medical waste as treated and untreated special waste from healthcare-related facilities that is comprised of animal waste, bulk blood, bulk human blood, bulk human body fluids, microbiological waste, pathological waste, and sharps, as well as “regulated medical waste”.
+Generally speaking, this will include any solid waste that is generated in the diagnosis, treatment or immunization of humans and animals.
 This definition includes, but is not limited to:

 - Sharps, such as needles

 - Contaminated disposal material